 Competition continues to be intense between players in South-East Asia, however.
 This is mainly because of the development of “low cost” products in the region, but the main markets of China, Japan and India maintain “intelligent” regulation, inspired by the American model which proceeds from a well-understood liberalism.

-China, an aerial eldorado?
+China, an air transportation aerial eldorado?

 Henri Hié: There are four major airlines in China: Air China (Beijing), China Eastern (Shanghai), China Southern (Canton) and Hainan Airlines (Beijing and Hainan) as well as Cathay Pacific (based in Hong Kong).